 This financial literacy high school curriculum can be completed to fulfill the consumer math/financial literacy (math credit) required by some states.

-Financial Literacy from a Christian Perspective, a one-credit high school e-text, is downloaded via four .pdf files.
+Financial Literacy from a Christian Perspective, a one-credit high school e-text, is downloaded via EIGHT .pdf files.

 (In order to access all features of these documents, open them in Adobe Reader.)

-- Textbook (including Study Sheets at the end of the chapters) and Appendix:
+- Textbook (including Study Sheets at the end of the chapters & Appendix of suggested reading

-The topics in the nine chapters of this Financial Literacy high school curriculum include:
+The topics in the nine chapters of this one-credit Financial Literacy high school curriculum include:

 - Money – The Basics